scrabbletank/farhome-rules/rulesdoc.md

 |                  | Performance  |
 |                  |   Religion   |

- - **Athlethics** is your ability to focus or exert your strength in a controlled manner.
-For example, bracing a door, hanging or pulling yourself up from a ledge, or leaping a great height or distance.
+- **Athletics** is your ability to focus or exert your strength in a controlled manner, such as bracing a door, hanging or pulling yourself up from a ledge, or leaping a great height or distance.
- - **Acrobatics** determines how controlled or accurate your body movements are.
-For example, moving over ice without slipping, swinging from a rope and landing on your feet, or balancing on a moving cart without falling.
+- **Acrobatics** determines how controlled or accurate your body movements are, such as moving over ice without slipping, swinging from a rope and landing on your feet, or balancing on a moving cart without falling.
 - **Arcana** is your understanding of magic and your ability to sense it.
-Someone skilled in arcana can sense the presence of magic or its source, determine its properties, or recall information about a particular spell.
+Someone skilled in Arcana can detect the presence of magic or its source, determine its properties, or recall information about a particular spell.
- - **Conversation** determines your ability to easily convey information and sway others with your words.
-Conversation covers a wide variety of social aspects, from bargaining with a shopkeeper for a better deal, picking up on the undertones and hidden meaning of anothers words, to proper etiquitte when dealing with nobles and lords.
+- **Conversation** determines your ability to convey information easily and sway others with your words.
+It covers a wide variety of social aspects, from bargaining with a shopkeeper for a better deal, to discerning the undertones and hidden meanings in another's words, to proper etiquette when dealing with nobles and lords.
- - **Exhaustion** is your talent to resist fatigue and push your bodies limits.
-For example, staying awake through the night, travelling a great distance without rest, or holding your breath.
+- **Exhaustion** is your talent for resisting fatigue and pushing your body's limits.
+For example, staying awake through the night, traveling a great distance without rest, or holding your breath.
- - **Insight** is your ability to gain intuitions about a person or object.
-A character with high insight can read the body language of another person, seeing the smallest cracks in their demeanor that betrays their true intentions.
-Insight is also your ability to understand an objects purpose and how easily you can draw connections between pieces of information.
-For example, a character exmaining a murder scene may deduce the dagger found at the scene of the crime belonged to the victim instead of the killer.
+- **Insight** is your ability to gain intuitive understanding about a person or object.
+A character with high insight can read another person's body language, discerning the smallest cracks in their demeanor that betray their true intentions.
+Insight also pertains to understanding an object's purpose and making connections between pieces of information.
+For instance, a character examining a murder scene may deduce that the dagger found belonged to the victim rather than the killer.
- - **Intimidation** determines your ability to present yourself in a threatening manor and coerce others.
-An intimidating character knows the best way to loom over others, instill fear with just a stare, or how to apply just the right amount of force to get what they want.
+- **Intimidation** determines your ability to present yourself in a threatening manner and coerce others.
+An intimidating character knows how to loom over others effectively, instill fear with a mere stare, or apply just the right amount of force to achieve their objectives.
- - **Lore** is your ability to recall history, folklore, and your ability to decipher ancient runes or text.
-Characters skilled in lore have great attention to detail and use this knowledge when identifying the properties of magic items.
-Lore may be used when attempting to determine the age of a structure or the culture that built it, gleaning information from an assortment of texts, or translating and communicating with a creature that speaks a language you don't know.
+- **Lore** encompasses your ability to recall history, folklore, and decipher ancient runes or texts.
+Characters skilled in lore possess great attention to detail, which they apply when identifying the properties of magic items.
+Lore may also be utilized to determine the age of a structure or the culture that built it, glean information from texts, or translate and communicate with creatures speaking unfamiliar languages.
- - **Medicine** determines both your abiltiy to apply medicine and your knowledge of poisons, illnesses, and anatomy.
-For example, a character proficient in medicine can carefully stitch wounds to avoid infection, diagnose a variety of diseases and their cures, or can recall the specific anatomy of a multitude of creatures.
+- **Medicine** encompasses your ability to apply medical treatments and your knowledge of poisons, illnesses, and anatomy.
+For instance, a character proficient in medicine can skillfully stitch wounds to prevent infection, diagnose various diseases and their cures, and recall the specific anatomy of numerous creatures.
- - **Nature** is your compentency with the natural world, both your understanding of it and your ability to control and manipulate it.
-For example, being able to calm or befriend wild animals, ride all manor of beast, or identify and recall information about plants, trees, or environments.
+- **Nature** represents your competency with the natural world, including your understanding of it and your ability to control and manipulate it.
+For example, you can calm or befriend wild animals, ride various beasts, or identify and recall information about plants, trees, or environments.
- - **Perception** is how well your character can sense their surroundings.
-Perception is not limited to sight, with perceptive characters able to hear a pin drop on a noisy street or feel the faint vibrations of someone sneaking up behind them.
-A character may use perception to search a room for clues, traps, or hidden doors, spot a hidden or invisible creature, or listen in on a conversation through a wall.
+- **Perception** determines how well your character senses their surroundings.
+It encompasses more than just sight, allowing perceptive characters to hear a pin drop on a noisy street or feel the faint vibrations of someone sneaking up behind them.
+Characters can use perception to search a room for clues, traps, or hidden doors, spot a concealed or invisible creature, or eavesdrop on a conversation through a wall.
- - **Performance** is your characters ability to act, sing, dance, or play an instrument.
-A character might use performance to mimic another persons voice and mannerisms, play an instrument to charm local tavern-goers, or disguise themselves to look like someone or something else.
+- **Performance** reflects your character's ability to act, sing, dance, or play an instrument.
+Characters proficient in performance might mimic another person's voice and mannerisms, charm tavern-goers with musical prowess, or disguise themselves convincingly as someone or something else.
- - **Religion** is your characters attunement to the divine weave.
-Characters skilled in religion are able to remember and recite religious texts, perform religious ceremonies, or commune with celestial spirits or deities.
+- **Religion** signifies your character's connection to the divine weave.
+Proficient characters can remember and recite religious texts, conduct religious rituals, or commune with celestial spirits and deities.
 - **Stealth** determines your ability to move undetected and hide your presence.
-Characters may use stealth to avoid being detected by the town guard, blend in with their surroundings, or disappear into a crowd.
+Characters may use stealth to avoid detection by the town guard, blend into their surroundings, or vanish into a crowd.
- - **Survival** is your ability to persist in a harsh environment and orient yourself to prevent getting lost.
-Characters use survival to patiently lay in wait to hunt animals, find and follow a particular creatures tracks, or find herbs, food, or other ingredients in the wild.
+- **Survival** is your ability to endure in a harsh environment and orient yourself to avoid getting lost.
+Characters use survival to patiently wait for animals to hunt, track specific creatures, or locate herbs, food, and other resources in the wild.
 - **Thievery** is your ability to break into things or use sleight of hand.
-Characters may use thievery to perform a card trick, disarm a trap, pick a locked door, or take something from a person without them knowing.
+Characters may use thievery to perform a card trick, disarm a trap, pick a locked door, or pilfer from a person without their knowledge.

 ### Tools

-To use tools you must have at least 1 proficiency score with the tool.
-Their use is shown in the Items and Equipment chapter.
+To use tools, you must have at least 1 proficiency score with the specific tool.
+Their usage details are provided in the Items and Equipment chapter.

 | Tool             | Attribute    |
 | :--------------- | :----------- |